iAmPhibian/viewport-engine/README.md

 # ECS

-Viewport Engine uses a currently recursive (unoptimized) ECS.
-This is sufficient for my current needs, but I will likely replace it with an implementation that utilizes CPU caching and includes support for Systems as well as Nodes.
+Viewport Engine uses a currently recursive (unoptimized) ECS in which Entities (Nodes) contain at most 1 parent and any number of child nodes.
+This is sufficient for my current needs, but I will likely replace it with a data-oriented implementation that utilizes CPU caching and includes support for Systems as well as Nodes.

 # Creating a Game